IN-DEPTH ANALYSIS

 Certification of trust: A document with a summary of your trust without key personal information.

 After you’ve created your trust, you’ll need to transfer your assets into the trust.
 This can be done by transferring the ownership of your real estate properties, bank accounts, and investment accounts.
+Trust & Will also provides a trust funding guide as part of the trust plan.

 Creating a Will